What is a Mental Health Treatment Plan (MHTP)?

 Mental Health Care Plan (MHCP)

-A Mental Health Care Plan (MHCP), which can give you rebates on sessions with a registered or clinical psychologist through Medicare.
+A Mental Health Treatment Plan (MHTP), which can give you rebates on sessions with a registered or clinical psychologist through Medicare.

-An MHCP is usually created with your GP (General Practitioner).
-It helps you access mental health support, including counselling.
+An MHTP is usually created with your GP (General Practitioner).
+A MHTP may also include a referral to a psychologist.
 If you're eligible, you can claim Medicare rebates for up to 10 sessions per year with a psychologist.

 What’s the process to get one?

-2. Chat with your doctor about how you’ve felt - emotionally, mentally, or physically.
+Chat with your doctor about how you’ve felt - emotionally, mentally and physically.

 What’s covered?